Skip to Main Content

 Comprehensive discharge preparation for new parents of fragile special-needs newborns is invaluable.
 It includes educating, equipping, addressing health-related social needs, and arranging necessary infant healthcare and support services.
 This leads to efficient NICU discharge, improved caregiver satisfaction, and better family-centered care.

-Homeward Bound is FPQC’s next NICU quality improvement initiative and will launch in October 2023.
-The initiative will focus on promoting the successful discharge and transition of the NICU baby to home by focusing on three Key Drivers:
+Launched in January 2024, the initiative focused on promoting the successful discharge and transition of the NICU baby to home by focusing on three Key Drivers:

 1. Family engagement and preparedness